dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 This specification defines the following terms:

 - **Command**: An instruction from an OP to an RP.
+It is a synchronous request and response.

 - **Command Token**: A JSON Web Token (JWT) signed by the OP that contains Claims about the Command being issued.

 - **Commands URI**: The URL at the RP where OPs post Command Tokens.

+- **Organization**: A register of accounts belonging to one entity.
+If an OP supports multiple Organizations with the same `iss` claim, the OP MUST include the `org` claim in Commands to identify the Organization.

-## Overview
+## Protocol Overview

-This specification defines a Command Request containing a Command Token sent from the OP to the RP, and a Command Response returned from the RP to the OP.
+This specification defines a Command request containing a Command Token sent from the OP to the RP, and a Command response returned from the RP to the OP.

 ```
-+------+  Command Request       +------+
++------+  Command request       +------+
 |      |---- Command Token ---->|      |
 |  OP  |                        |  RP  |
 |      |<-----------------------|      |
-+------+      Command Response  +------+
++------+      Command response  +------+
 ```

+## Command Usage Overview

+An OP will typically send a **describe** Command at the start of the relationship with an RP relationship, and then periodically, to learn the other Commands an RP supports.
+If the OP represents multiple Organizations, the OP will send a **describe** command for each Organization.
+The OP may use the **describe** Command response to determine if the RP supports functionality required by the Organization before issuing ID Tokens or **activate** Commands to the RP.

+If the RP supports the **groups** Command, the OP will typically send the **groups** Command at the start of the Organization and RP relationship, and then whenever the groups change.

+If the RP supports any Lifecycle Commands, the OP will send supported Lifecycle Commands to synchronize the state of accounts at the RP with the state at the Organization.
+If the RP supports Lifecycle Commands, the RP should also support the **audit** Command.
+The OP will typically send an **audit** Command at the start of the Organization and RP relationship, and then periodically, to learn the state of the Organization's accounts at the RP and correct any drift between the account state at the Organization and the RP.

+If the RP supports the **unauthorize** Command, the OP will send the **unauthorize** Command if the OP suspects an account has been taken over by a malicious actor.

 # Command Request